Skip to content

 Step 5Other Start Menu Tweaks (Bonus!)

-Beyond changing the Windows 11 Start menu size, you can further customize its look.
-You can turn sections like ‘Pinned,’ ‘Recommended,’ and ‘All apps’ on or off to simplify the menu.
-You can also hide recommendations for recent files.
+Beyond changing the Start menu size, you can further customize its appearance.
+You can turn sections like ‘Pinned,’ ‘Recommended,’ and ‘All apps’ on or off to make the menu simpler.
+You can also choose to hide recommendations for files you recently opened.

 • Section Toggles: You can turn on or off sections like “Pinned,” “Recommended,” and “All apps.”
 This lets you make a very simple Start menu.